ParimahSafarian/Computational-Physics/README.md

 # Computational Physics Simulations

-A comprehensive collection of computational physics simulations and numerical methods implemented in Python, showcasing various phenomena from statistical mechanics to complex systems.
+A comprehensive collection of computational physics simulations and numerical methods implemented in Python, which I did during my undergraduate studies.
+This collection showcases various phenomena from statistical mechanics to complex systems.

 ## 🔬 Overview